Trump to Lift Some COVID-19 Travel Restrictions, a Move Biden Quickly Rejects

-President Donald Trump on Monday said he is ending COVID-19 travel restrictions for air travelers from Europe and Brazil, a move that the incoming administration quickly rejected.
+President Donald Trump on Monday said he is ending COVID-19 travel restrictions for air travelers from Europe and Brazil, a move that the incoming administration quickly rejected, NBC News reports.

 In a proclamation, Trump said the restrictions would be lifted by Jan.
 26, and by, then Joe Biden will be president.